rschmehl/awesco.eu/content/awe-explained/index.md

 {{< figure_gallery src="pumping_cycle_tex.svg" name="pumping-cycle" >}}

 Multi-drone concepts and fully automated reliable take-off and landing, using VTOL and HTOL techniques, are challenging subjects that have been identified for future research.[^21]
 [^21]: Simon Watson, Alberto Moro, et al: "“Future emerging technologies in the wind power sector: a European perspective".
-Renewable and Sustainable Energy Reviews (under review), 2019.
+Renewable and Sustainable Energy Reviews (in press), 2019.
 A detailed analysis and assessment of the different concepts has been presented by Cherubini et al.[^22]
 [^22]: Antonello Cherubini, Andrea Papini, Rocco Vertechy, Marco Fontana: "Airborne Wind Energy Systems: A review of the technologies".
 Renewable and Sustainable Energy Reviews, Vol. 51, pp. 1461-1476, 2015. {{< doi_button doi="10.1016/j.rser.2015.07.053" >}}